LayerManager/layman/doc/rest.md

   If *full_text_filter* is set, default value is `full_text`; if *bbox_filter* is set, default value is `bbox`; otherwise default value is empty string, i.e. no ordering is guaranteed.
 - *ordering_bbox*: String.
 Bounding box in EPSG:3857 defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
 The bounding box will be used for ordering.
 Can be used only if *order_by* is set to `bbox` (by default or explicitly).
+- *limit*: Non-negative Integer.
+No more publications than this number will be returned.
+But possibly less, if the query itself yields less publications.
+- *offset*: Non-negative Integer.
+Says to skip that many publications before beginning to return publications.

 #### Response
 Content-Type: `application/json`